Updated: Jul 14

 18 g - Coconut Flour

-Transfer to an airtight container and chill for at least 30 minutes before serving.
+Pour cookie dough into a an airtight container and allow to chill for at least half an hour before serving.

 Looking for something fun to make using this cookie dough recipe?
 Try these Cookie Monster Chia Seed Puddings!